The-Politico/nicar18-reusable-charts/README.md

 #TODO
-- bring in a different axis.
 - bring in multiple lines
-- break up code ...
+- break up code ... [building chart - render a line, props, putting it all together]

 Lecture Notes:
-### A basic d3 line chart we've all built ... too many times to count.
-- [ ] NEED FILE

 ### Introducing idempotence and our friend `appendSelect`
 #### file: `d3.js`
 Ok, let's get oriented and walk through some of the files in our project.